NKU-MetautoAI/awesome-large-vision-language-models/README.md

 Check out the [repository](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) for the **latest papers** on multimodal large language models, covering topics such as multimodal chain-of-thought, LLM-aided visual reasoning, foundation models, and multimodal reinforcement learning from human feedback (RLHF).

 It also includes a variety of **datasets** for pre-training, alignment, multimodal instruction tuning, in-context learning, and evaluation, along with **benchmark tests** to assess the performance and capabilities of different multimodal models.

+- **A lightweight library for evaluating language models from OpenAI**

+OpenAI recently released a [practical library for LLMs](https://github.com/openai/simple-evals) aimed at ensuring the transparency of the accuracy data they publish for their models, such as GPT-4-turbo,ChatGPT4 and ChatGPT4o.
+This library includes benchmarks like MMLU, MATH, GPQA, DROP, MGSM, and HumanEval.

 ## Reference